grantcurell/grantcurell.github.io/docs/Elasticsearch Display Map Data/README.md

 ## Importing the Data into Elasticsearch

 1. I wrote the code in [csv2geojson.py](./code/csv2geojson.py) to take a CSV I got from [ACLED](https://acleddata.com/) into geoJSON formatted data.
 The program [format.py](./code/format.py) just formatted the 30 fields into the Python program for ease of use.
-   1. Modify the code as necessary and then run to get geoJSON formatted data.
+      1.Modify the code as necessary and then run to get geoJSON formatted data.
 2. Next you'll need to upload the mapping file.
-   1. First you have to create the index with
+      1.First you have to create the index with

             curl -X PUT "localhost:9200/conflict-data?pretty" -H 'Content-Type: application/json' -d' {